 - 21. Answering paragraph 21, admit that after the Board's vote on May 15, 2014, representatives of the District met and collectively negotiated with MTI as a representative of five separate units of employees of the District, including one unit of employees who are teachers, affirmatively allege that MTI and the District were acting in conformance with the ruling from the trial court in Madison Teachers, Inc. v.
-Walker, and deny any other allegations in paragraph 21. - 22.
-Answering paragraph 22, admit that on June 2, 2014, representatives of the District reached tentative agreements with each of the five separate units of employees represented by MTI on a collective bargaining agreement for the 2015-2016 school year; admit that on June 3, 2014, the membership of each of the five bargaining units represented by MTI ratified the tentative agreement reached with their bargaining unit; admit that on June 4, 2014, the Board unanimously approved the tentative agreement reached with each unit; and deny any other allegations in paragraph 22. - 23.
-Answering paragraph 23, admit that there is currently a collective bargaining agreement in place between the District and each of the five units of employees represented by MTI for the 2014-2015 school year, admit that the District and MTI have entered into a collective bargaining agreement for the 2015-2016 school year with each of the five units of employees represented by MTI, affirmatively allege that MTI and the District were acting in conformance with the ruling from the trial court in Madison Teachers, Inc. v.
+Walker, deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all and deny any other allegations in paragraph 21. - 22.
+Answering paragraph 22, admit that on June 2, 2014, representatives of the District reached tentative agreements with each of the five separate units of employees represented by MTI on a collective bargaining agreement for 2015-2016, admit that on June 3, 2014, the membership of each of the five bargaining units represented by MTI ratified the tentative agreements reached with their bargaining unit, admit that on June 4, 2014, the Board unanimously approved the tentative agreements reached with each unit, and deny any other allegations in paragraph 22. - 23.
+Answering paragraph 23, admit that there is currently a collective bargaining agreement in place between the District and each of the five units of employees represented by MTI for 2014-2015, admit that the District and MTI have entered into a collective bargaining agreement for 2015-2016 with each of the five units of employees represented by MTI, affirmatively allege that MTI and the District were acting in conformance with the ruling from the trial court in Madison Teachers, Inc. v.
 Walker, and deny any other allegations in paragraph 23.